gcsalzburg/plonk/README.md

 # 🖼️ plonk

-> Basic SQL-less image gallery display
->
 > See it here: https://photos.67hours.co.uk/demo/

-## Design requirements

-1. Provide a simple, Flickr style image wall for display of photos
+Plonk is a super clean, basic, image gallery.
+It does just two things well:

+* Display a grid of your photos, sorted into albums
+* Allow easy download of any originals for the pictures

-2. Easy to configure - upload photos to a folder on server and display should work
+This is achieved with no admin interface and no database.
+Upload your photos to a folder on your server and you're done!
-3. Allow download of original images for any in the set
-4. Allow simple customisation of display (e.g. choose a header image)

 ## How to use